Businesses are required to clear snow down to pavement on sidewalk and lane crossings by 11 am the day after a snowfall.

 Winter Multi-use Trail Maintenance

 Winter maintenance is reviewed annually and passed by Council as the Snow and Ice Control Policy.
 The City currently removes snow from the following sections of multi-use pathways (all sidewalk sections remain the responsibility of the adjacent property owner):

 - Multi-use pathway on the north-side of Two Mile Hill from Second Avenue to the Alaska Highway

-- South side of Two Mile Hill from Second Avenue to Chilkoot Way, and from Range Rd to the Alaska Highway
+- Multi-use pathway on south side of Two Mile Hill from Second Avenue to Chilkoot Way, and from Range Rd to the Alaska Highway

-- Multi-use pathway on the North side of Lewes Blvd. to Alsek Rd
+- Multi-use pathway on the North side of Lewes Blvd. from Hospital Rd to Alsek Rd (at traffic light)

-- South side of Lewes Blvd. from Alsek Rd to Nisutlin Drive
+- Multi-use pathway on south side of Lewes Blvd. from Alsek Rd (at traffic lights) to Nisutlin Drive

-- Riverfront Trail (from Riverdale Bridge to Spook Creek Station)
+- Riverfront Trail (from Robert Campbell Bridge to Spook Creek Station)